What Will the Neighbours Say...? Tour

 The What Will the Neighbours Say...?
 Tour was the first concert tour by British all-female pop group Girls Aloud.
-It supported their second studio album, What Will the Neighbours Say?.
+It supported their first two studio albums, Sound of the Underground and What Will the Neighbours Say?.
 Girls Aloud initially planned to tour in 2003 with their fellow Popstars: The Rivals contestants; however, the tour was cancelled due to poor ticket sales.
 Girls Aloud announced their first headlining tour in December 2004.
 Girls Aloud performed 22 dates in theatre-sized venues across the United Kingdom and Ireland, beginning in Nottingham on 4 May 2005 and concluding in Dublin on 2 June 2005.

-The show was divided into four distinct sections, including a ballad section.
-The set list consisted of songs from Girls Aloud's first two albums, Sound of the Underground and What Will the Neighbours Say?, as well as cover versions.
-The stage featured a stairway, where Girls Aloud made their first appearance for the opening performance of "The Show".
-The tour received generally favourable reception from critics.
+The show, featuring a stairway on the stage, was divided into four distinct sections, including a ballad section.
+The set list consisted of songs from Girls Aloud's first two albums, as well as cover versions.
+The tour received generally favourable reviews from critics.
 The tour was a commercial success, allowing Girls Aloud to perform in arenas for their Chemistry Tour in 2006.
 In November 2005, the show was released on DVD as What Will the Neighbours Say?
 Live in Concert.

 Background

 Girls Aloud had previously planned to embark on a Popstars: The Rivals tour in March 2003, alongside their fellow winners One True Voice as well as other contestants.
 However, the tour was cancelled due to poor ticket sales.
 The tour would have included shows at London's Wembley Arena and Birmingham's National Exhibition Centre.
-Girls Aloud's manager Louis Walsh said the group would tour by themselves later in the year; however, these plans never came into fruition.
+Girls Aloud's manager at the time, Louis Walsh said the group would tour by themselves later in the year; however, these plans never came into fruition.

 Seventeen tour dates were initially announced by various news sources in December 2004.
 Tickets went on sale on 10 December 2004.
 Extra shows were added at the Manchester Apollo and London's Hammersmith Apollo respectively, due to the high demand.
 Three more dates for Ireland and Northern Ireland were added, one at Belfast's Waterfront Hall and two at Dublin's Olympia Theatre.
 "We've been itching to do this for a long time", Kimberley Walsh told press.
 "We decided to wait until we had two albums worth of songs to perform before we took to the stage.
 The time is right for us to give the fans a show they deserve."